 LED lights have become a common form of lighting for homes and offices.
 This is because they use less energy than other types of bulbs.
-In fact, because of the benefits they provide, you are going to find these types of lights being installed more and more in offices and homes.
+In fact, because of the benefits they provide, these types of lights are being installed more and more in offices and homes.

 But have you wondered if or how LED lights can catch on fire?
 This is a very serious question, and we discuss the answer here.

 Electrical fires are a potential risk from using LED, incandescent, and compact fluorescent lights.
 But there are plenty of other sources of electrical fires in residential and commercial buildings.
 These include: